lexesj/go-web-proxy-server/README.md

 ### Dynamic URL Blocking

-My `commandline` package handles the user input and allows the user to type the `block` and `unblock` command.
+The `commandline` package handles the user input and allows the user to type the `block` and `unblock` command.
 The `block` command adds a url host to the block list.
 The block list is simply a map which contains a list of URLs and a boolean stating whether or not the URL is blocked.
 If the URL is not